 To successfully focus on strengths, we must first recognise them.
 Managers will gain an insight into their team members’ strengths by using a performance management tool that collates regular third-party feedback.
 For a more in-depth analysis, the CliftonStrengths Assessment is a well-respected and relatively low-cost tool for identifying strengths.
 It can be purchased online and is also included in the excellent book, StrengthsFinder 2.0.

 Regular discussions with employees about their strengths will also help them pay closer attention to what they’re particularly good at.
 Continuous feedback can help workers recognise their strengths and apply them more effectively to their work.

 How should weaknesses be addressed?

-If we should be focusing on strengths, should we simply ignore weaknesses?
-I believe there is still a place for discussing weaknesses, but this should not become the centre of attention in performance and feedback discussions, as is too often the case.
+If organisations and management teams should be focusing on strengths, does that mean we should ignore weaknesses?
+Put simply, no. There is a place for discussing employee strengths and weaknesses, but weaknesses should not become the primary focus in performance and feedback discussions, as is currently too often the case.

 Where the employee is underperforming, weaknesses will need to be addressed, and these discussions remain a helpful development tool.
 However, it is important to be realistic about how far a weakness can be overcome.
 There are some things that people will simply never be good at, no matter how hard they try, so asking them to improve in these areas is likely to be a fruitless exercise and highly demotivating.